Antimoxs/HyPlus/README.md

 ## Feature overview
 Detailed descriptions for each function can be found in the wiki.

 If you miss a feature, feel free to submit your idea!
-Here on github or [directly over socials](https://socials.antimoxs.dev)
+Here on [Github](https://github.com/Antimoxs/HyPlus/discussions/new?category=ideas) or [directly over socials](https://socials.antimoxs.dev)

 ### Implemented features
 - Location detection